 - Muscle fatigue in hips and back

 Recumbent Bike vs Stationary Bike for Weight Loss

 Not only that, with Upright bike you can lose weight fastly as well.
-It also offers High-Intensity Training (HIIT) which has been proved beneficial for people on the weight loss journey.
+In addition, it offers High-Intensity Training (HIIT), a type of exercise proven to be effective in helping people lose weight.